nickshouse/Cursor-Cloak/README.md

 ## Customization

 You can customize the "cloak" cursor and the idle timeout period by providing a different "cloak" .cur file and modifying the `cursorIdleTime` variable in the source code, respectively.
 Please note that any changes will require recompilation of the program.

----

-I've also attached a markdown file containing these updated instructions.
-You can download it and replace your existing README file with this one.